zilishen/documentation/content/nginx/admin-guide/dynamic-modules/opentracing.md

 ---
-description: Instrument NGINX with OpenTracing-compliant requests for a range of distributed tracing services, such as Zipkin, Jaeger and Datadog.
-Note that the opentracing module provides the framework for recording traces; you will also need to install a service-specific tracing module.
-This module (“tracer”) pushes traces to the collector and analyser provided by that service.
+description: "Instrument NGINX with OpenTracing-compliant requests for a range of\
+  \ distributed tracing services, such as Zipkin, Jaeger and Datadog.
+Note that the\
+  \ opentracing module provides the framework for recording traces; you will also\
+  \ need to install a service-specific tracing module.
+This module (\u201Ctracer\u201D\
+  ) pushes traces to the collector and analyser provided by that service."
 docs: DOCS-395
 doctypes:
 - task